A Feasibility Study of Differentially Private Summary Statistics and Regression Analyses with Evaluations on Administrative and Survey Data: Differentially Private Algorithms for a Tax Data Validation Server

-\cite{ferrando2020general} developed a general approach to produce point and interval estimates for different DP mechanisms, including linear regression.
-The paper outlines two $\epsilon$-DP strategies that employ a noisy version of the sufficient statistics.
-The first one applies the noisy statistics in classic ordinary least squares point and interval estimators.
-This strategy's accuracy and coverage is ensured by large-sample arguments.
-The second strategy also uses plug-in estimators, but computes CIs by means of parametric bootstrap.
-The method accounts for the injected noise as well as the underlying sampling distribution.
 A drawback of these two approaches is the lack of clarity on computing the points and interval estimates of the coefficients when the inverse of the noisy covariance matrix is not positive-definite.
-We employ this method in the feasibility study and apply a regularized version of the noisy sufficient statistic to handle the positive definiteness issue.
-Details on how we use regularization are provided in Section \ref{subsec:reg_meth}.
-We acknowledge that a new version of \cite{ferrando2020general} has been recently released, where the authors made the update after we completed our feasibility study \citep{ferrando2021general}.
-Although there are slight differences between the main algorithms in each version, the first version algorithm produces valid results.
-We provide a full description of the algorithm we used in the Supplementary Materials.
+We adapt the approach from \cite{ferrando2020general} for this study by applying a regularized version of the noisy sufficient statistic to handle the positive definiteness issue.
+We provide details on how we use regularization in Section \ref{subsec:reg_meth}.
+We acknowledge that a new version of \cite{ferrando2020general} was recently released, where the authors made the update after we completed our feasibility study \citep{ferrando2021general}.
+Although there are slight differences between the main algorithms in each version, the first version of the algorithm produces valid results.
+We provide a full description of the algorithm in the Supplementary Materials.